apapadoi/apapadoi/README.md

 I am interested in **Machine Learning**,**Data Science** and **Software Design**.

+I like working on a team and being member of the open-source community.

+In my free time I play video games. 🎮

-I am also a member of **ACM AUTh Student Chapter**, you can find more information about the organization [here](http://acm.web.auth.gr/)
+I am also a member of **ACM AUTh Student Chapter**, you can find more information about the organization [here](http://acm.web.auth.gr/).

 <!-- ![](https://img.shields.io/badge/<WORD_ON_LEFT>-<WORD_ON_RIGHT>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)